ottenwbe/pi-gen-environment/README.md

 The image is built in an isolated [build environment](#environments), e.g., a vagrant box, which is orchestrated by the pi_customizer.
-The customization is performed behind the scenes by Ruby scripts (_pi_build_modifier_) in the build environment by adapting the [pi-gen](https://github.com/RPi-Distro/pi-gen) build scripts.
+The customization is performed behind the scenes by Ruby scripts in the build environment by adapting the [pi-gen](https://github.com/RPi-Distro/pi-gen) build scripts.

-Finally, pi_customizer also allows you to write the image to an SD card.
+Additionally, pi_customizer also allows you to write the image to an SD card.

 # Install